Science in the Qur’an?

 71:15 “See ye not how Allah has created the seven heavens, one above another,”

-71:16 “And made the moon a light in their midst, and made the sun a lamp?”
+71:16 “And made the moon a light in their midst, and made the sun as a (Glorious) lamp?” [transl.: Yusuf Ali]

 No, my dear Muslim, “I see not” what your book is talking about.
-If the Moon is a light in the midst of the (supposed) seven heavens, then it is necessarily farther away than the stars, which adorn the “lowest heaven”, the one nearest to us.
+If the Moon is a light somewhere among the (supposed) seven heavens, then it is necessarily at least as far away as the stars, which adorn the “lowest heaven”, the one nearest to us.
+Most probably, the Moon is not in the lowest heaven, because if it were there then the author of the Qur’an would have mentioned the Moon, too, together with the stars, when he informed us that he decorated the lowest heaven with stars, in 37:6.
 Is there any way to escape from this conclusion?

 Does the Qur’an say that Allah put the stars on the lowest heaven?